atl-tw/world-engine/README.md

   * version: The version to deploy.
     * Settable with property "we.version"
   * action: The terraform action to perform
+  * environmentVariables (Optional): A map of environment variables to pass to the hooks and Terraform executions
   * failOnTerraformErrors (Optional): Default true; Will fail the build if Terraform reports an error during execution
   * logTerraformOutput (Optional): Default false; Will echo Terraform output to the